LeonardoESousa/NEMO/README.md

     - Calculates singlet exciton diffusion lengths.
 3. Extra features:
     - Extract last geometry from QChem log file.
-    - Distort a molecule's geometry in the direction of imaginary normal modes.

 ## What is necessary to use it?

  -  The program requires that the QChem quantum chemistry software be installed, as it interfaces with it.